top of page

 Stagecoach

 I didn't love this one as much as the critics, but it did have some wonderful elements.
 I got a bit bored with the plot.
 I don't feel the tension was built up enough and then it came all in a rush at the end.
 I enjoyed the last 15 minutes the most.
 I particularly liked the ending.
 I liked the theme of equality that ran through it, as it was successful in engendering sympathy for the prostitute and the drunk doctor characters.
 The acting was pretty good.
 I love Mitchell but there wasn't much scope for serious acting here (I preferred his performance in Only Angels Have Wings), but my favourite actor here was Claire Trevor.
 I thought she was fantastic in this and was my highlight of the film.
 The cinematography was pretty stand-out and the stunts were the best I've seen on this journey so far I think.
 The score was also really great.
-So while I acknowledge this had some really special attributes, I just didn't love it!
+So, while I acknowledge this had some really special attributes, I just didn't love it!
 It was nominated for Best Picture and because it's not in my top 5, I'll disagree but only slightly as it's currently no. 7 and I can see why it was nominated.
 It was the pretty revolutionary for its time.
 It won the Oscar for Best Supporting Actor for Mitchell, but again, I disagree because he should have won it for Only Angels.
 I disagree with the director nomination too.
 I agree however with the cinematography nomination and the costumes alone warrant the nomination for Art Design.
 I totally agree with the nomination for score (yet to decide about a win there), and the editing.
 A bit overhyped in my opinion but still a recommended watch as it is so important to the history of film.

 7.23/10.